 Tip #1: Assess Individual Impact

 After any big milestone — whether it’s a product launch or a big client win — take a step back and assess which employees within the group made the biggest impact.
 Was there an engineer who stayed up past midnight for several days to make sure a feature was running smoothly by the deadline?
 Or maybe a PR team member who snagged a glowing company feature in a top-tier publication?

 Once you identify these individuals, find a way to reward them outside of company-wide celebrations so they know you’re aware of their great work.
 If you manage a lot of people and aren’t sure where to start, it can be helpful to talk to the project leads to point you in the right direction!

 Tip #2: Provide Recognition That Matters

 The last thing you want to do is identify the stars of a project and hand them an Amazon gift card, which isn’t a very personalized or thoughtful way to demonstrate your thanks.
 Instead, try to get a sense for the employees’ personality and what they might enjoy.
-Pro tip: you can’t go wrong with experiential gifts for employees!
+Pro tip: you can’t go wrong with experiential employee gifts!

 Tip #3: Empower Managers with the Tools to Succeed

 Make sure your managers actually have what they need to recognize their employees.
 This means making it crystal clear that individual recognition is a priority at your company, providing them with ideas and options for unique employee rewards, and educating them on best practices for giving real-time, candid feedback.
 Simply developing a recognition program, without publicizing or educating your leaders about it, is a wasted opportunity.